tomatolog/manticore/docs/2_installation/installation.rst

    directory, or sometimes in Windows:raw-latex:`\System`32, or failing that in the MySQL core directories.
 If you do receive an error please copy libmysql.dll into the bin directory.
-Sphinx deprecations and changes in default configuration
+Manticore deprecations and changes in default configuration
 --------------------------------------------------------

 Changes are as follows: